viniciusflores/Web-Test-Investment-Simulator/readme.md

 In addition the BrowserStack tool allows a complete monitoring of the application on the device.
 To have access to this data is necessary to access the site https://automate.browserstack.com/, with the credentials mentioned to accompany the various logs and test execution.

-User: 'sicrediinvestmentsimulator@gmail.com'
+BrowserStack User: 'sicrediinvestmentsimulator@gmail.com'
-Password : 'Sicredi2019'
+BrowserStack Password : 'Sicredi2019'

 ### Project